jimporter/mettle/README.md

+**Documentation for mettle is available at http://jimporter.github.io/mettle**

 # mettle

 **mettle** is a unit testing framework for C++14.
 It aims to maximize readability and clarity, allowing you to focus on writing tests instead of wrestling with the API.

-## Documentation

-Documentation for mettle is available at http://jimporter.github.io/mettle

 ## Features